 This Mediterranean hot spot is quickly laying its claim as the power lunch spot by having a location in both Midtown and the new Hudson Yards.
 At both locations, estiatorio milos offers a three-course, prix-fixe lunch menu featuring offerings such as grilled octopus with Santorini yellow split pea fava; greek meze plate with tzatziki, taramasalata, htipiti; lamb chops with greek fried potatoes; astakomakaronada deep sea bay of Fundy lobster pasta, Athenian style; karydopita traditional greek walnut cake with honey lavender ice cream; Greek yogurt strained in-house and topped with crumbled baklava.

-Photography courtesy The Lambs Club; The Four Seasons; Scarpetta
+Photography by: Photography courtesy The Lambs Club; The Four Seasons; Scarpetta